 Nurses and Drug Addiction: New Standards in the Medical Profession

-Drug abuse and addiction is a common problem for those in the medical profession.
-Doctors, nurses, pharmacists and others are often caught forging prescriptions to augment a prescription drug addiction habit.
-In California, new standards are being implemented to keep nurses from falling victim to drug addiction and nurses currently in recovery are being kept under a close watch.
+Sometimes, addictions and problematic substance use become so severe that otherwise honest professionals find themselves sneaking substances, or even forging prescriptions or committing other crimes to augment a prescription drug addiction habit.
+In many states, new standards have been implemented to keep nurses from falling victim to drug addiction and nurses currently in recovery are being kept under a close watch.

 After Drug Rehab: The Issues Facing Medical Workers

-More so than perhaps any other industry, those in the health care services are under more scrutiny than anyone when they return from drug rehab.
-The constant access to prescription medications means that opportunities will often arise to abuse and steal drugs.
-As a recovering addict, this temptation can prove to be too much and when others are depending on you to do your job in life and death situations, the risk of relapse is not taken lightly.
+Nurse with distraught patientPeople who work in healthcare services are under a great deal of scrutiny when they return from drug rehab.
+Constant access to prescription medications means that opportunities will often arise to abuse and steal drugs.
+As a recovering addict, this temptation can prove to be too much without a solid support system, a recovery plan, and skills to stay strong.
+When others are depending on you to do your job in life-and-death situations, the risk of relapse cannot be taken lightly.

 After Drug Rehab: The Recovery Process and Guidelines

-In order to ensure that relapses are not happening, biweekly drug tests are mandatory for nurses after completing drug rehab and the cost of those tests as well as the corresponding clinical evaluations fall upon the nurse.
+In order to ensure that relapses do not happen, most U.S. states mandate biweekly drug tests for nurses after completing drug rehab.
+The cost of those tests as well as the corresponding clinical evaluations fall upon the nurse.
 This process starts well before the nurse is reinstated to his position; after a time of consistently negative drug tests, then the health care worker may return to his job.

 Once employment resumes, these drug tests continue.
-In fact, in California, a nurse or other health care worker back at work after drug rehab will undergo 104 drug tests in the first year.
+In fact, in California, a nurse or other health care worker back will undergo 104 drug tests in the first year back at work after drug rehab.
 Should just one of these drug tests come back with a negative result, the health care worker will immediately have his license suspended temporarily, pending reinstatement after another period of negative drug tests.

 After Drug Rehab: Public Versus Private in the Medical Industry

-Unlike most professions where your drug addiction and recovery status is considered a medical record and therefore protected for privacy by HIPAA laws, the medical profession will out publicly those who have had their license suspended and those who are subject to extra supervision.
-Though it is never specifically stated that drug addiction is the reason, it is often assumed that this or a similar violation took place and is the reason for the suspension.
+Unlike most professions where your drug addiction and recovery status is considered a medical record and therefore protected for privacy by HIPAA laws, the medical profession will publicly “out” those who have had their license suspended and those who are subject to extra supervision.
+Though it is never specifically stated that drug addiction is the reason, any licensure violation may provoke grave consequences.